chris-pearce/scally/README.md

 Kinds of code not good for Scally:

 - **Hundred-line mixins designed to avoid a couple of lines of repetition:** the overhead of typing a few more lines is much less than creating, documenting, learning, and maintaining complex Sass functionality.
-- **Mixins which generate entire blocks of CSS:** creating ‘black boxes’ in code often leads to obscurity, lack of understanding, lack of confidence, and lack of trust in a codebase.
+- **Mixins which generate entire blocks of CSS:** creating `black boxes` in code often leads to obscurity, lack of understanding, lack of confidence, and lack of trust in a codebase.
 Everything should be as transparent and CSS-like as possible.

 ### Submitting code to Scally (PR's)